samrae7/spacex-launches/README.md

 - Lists last 50 SpaceX launches
 - User can sort by Name and Date
-- User can click to see details for each launch (if available)
+- User can click to see details for each launch (if available).
+The instructions say details for the rocket but I've interpreted it to mean displaying the launch details rather than fetching details from the rockets endpoint)
+- User can filter by name ( instructions say search by name but I have interpreted this as filtering the list by name)

 Not implemented so far (due to running out of time)

-- Search by name
 - Styling
 - Accessibility